Elsa Thomasdotter

 Elsa Thomasdotter, known as "Lilla Guden" ("[The] Little God"), was a Swedish cunning woman or folk healer.
 She was one of the people accused of witchcraft in the Katarina witch trials during the witch hunt known as the Great noise, which took place in Sweden in 1668–1676.

-Background
+Early life

-Elsa Thomasdotter was born in Finland (then a Swedish province) and emigrated to Stockholm as young, where she worked as a maidservant to the noblewoman Helena Fleming (1581-1654) at Östanå Castle.
+Elsa Thomasdotter was born in Finland (then a Swedish province) and emigrated to Stockholm as young, where she worked as a maidservant to the noblewoman Helena Fleming (1581–1654) at Östanå Castle.
 Her age and year of birth is unknown.
 When she was put on trial in 1676, she was old and blind, and stated before court that she was 99 years old and had been working as a folk healer for 91 years, which was accepted by the court on the assumption that she was simply unable to count.

 During a period of many years, she was a successful and respected folk healer in Stockholm, where Finnish people were often successful in this profession because of the common prejudice that Finnish people could master magic.
 She was known for her herbal medicines, and respectfully referred to as "Lilla Guden" ("[The] Little God").